Couples Therapy and Storytelling

 I’m a family therapist and a writer and in both of these roles, stories are central to how we connect with others and create meaning and purpose for our lives.
 In both therapy and writing, stories require editing as the roles we play change and evolve.
 This has been a central theme in my own life.

 My professional story started as a film and television writer-producer.
 For the first 20 years of my career I worked with organisations such as Miramax, The Walt Disney Company, Discovery Channel, PBS (USA), Channel 4 (UK), TVNZ (New Zealand) and SABC (South Africa).

 When I was facing my own divorce about 25 years ago, I turned to therapy to try to make sense of the experience.
 That process eventually led me to a new career as a professional couple and family therapist, helping others who wanted to change their stories.
 After mid-life post-graduate studies, I went on to train in several different models of couples therapy, ultimately becoming a specialist in the field.
 In addition to my clinical work, I’ve also taught family therapy at a post-grad level.
-For the past 15 years, I’ve specialised as a couples therapist at my private practice in Harley Street, London as well as being a pioneer in online couples therapy.
+For over 15 years, I’ve specialised as a couples therapist at my private practice, formerly at 1 Harley Street and now at 85 Wimpole Street, London.
+I’ve also been a pioneer in online couples therapy, offering virtual consultations well before the pandemic.

 On a more personal level, I’ve always been fascinated by the partners we choose and how we connect, disconnect and reconnect again with those we love.
 I think it helps that relationship distress is not just a textbook theory for me.
 I know what it’s like to live with the trauma of divorce and this has shaped who I am and how I work with couples.